radiac/caman/README.md

    long as the file extension is ``.crt``, Windows Certificate Manager will open it.
 2. Click "Install certificate..." and accept all defaults

+Some applications (such as Firefox and Thunderbird) have their own certificate stores; you may need to install your root certificate in these applications separately.

 ### Managing host certificates